edfeld/liri-node-app/README.md

 # liri-node-app
-Use node with API packages
+Use Node with API packages.